HDFGroup/hdf5/doc/file-locking.md

 file locking scheme on by default.
 This scheme has been carried forward into HDF5 1.12 and 1.13 (soon to be 1.14).

-The current implementation of SWMR is only useful for appending to chunked datasets.
+Note that the current implementation of SWMR is only useful for appending to chunked datasets.
 Creating file objects like groups and datasets is not supported in the current SWMR implementation.